Superconvergent Gradient Recovery for Virtual Element Methods: Superconvergent Gradient Recovery

 The polynomial property of the gradient recovery operator $G_h$ implies $G_hp=\nabla p$ for any $p\in\mathbb{P}_2(\Omega_E)$.
 Thus we have

 By the Brambler-Hilbert Lemma\cite{BS2008, Ci2002}, we obtain

 \end{proof}

-Theorem \ref{thm:consist} implies the gradient recovery operator is consistent in the sense that the recovered gradient using the exact solution is superconvergent to the exact gradient at rate of $\mathcal{O}(h^2)$.
+Theorem \ref{thm:consist} implies the gradient recovery operator is consistent in the sense that the recovered gradient using the exact solution is superconvergent to the exact gradient at a rate of $\mathcal{O}(h^2)$.

-\section{Adaptive virtual element method}
+\section{Adaptive Virtual Element Method}

-The adaptive virtual element method is just a loop of the following steps:
+The adaptive virtual element method is summarized as a loop of the following steps:

 Starting from an initial polygonal mesh, we solve the equation by using the linear virtual element method.
-Once the virtual element solution is available, we need to design a fully computational {\it a posteriori } error estimator using only the virtual element solution.
+Once the virtual element solution is available, we need to design a fully computational {\it a posteriori} error estimator using only the virtual element solution.
 This step is vital for the adaptive virtual element method because it determines the performance of the adaptive algorithm.
-In this paper, we introduce a recovery-based {\it a posteriori } error estimator using the proposed gradient recovery method, which we elaborate in the coming subsection.
+In this paper, we introduce a recovery-based {\it a posteriori} error estimator using the proposed gradient recovery method, which we elaborate in the coming subsection.

-\subsection{Recovery-based a posteriori error estimator}
+\subsection{Recovery-based {\it a posteriori} error estimator}

-Once the recovered gradient is reconstructed, we are ready to present the recovery-type {\it a posteriori } error estimator for virtual element methods.
+Provided that the recovered gradient is reconstructed, we are ready to present the recovery-type {\it a posteriori } error estimator for virtual element methods.
 However, for virtual element methods, their basis functions are not explicitly constructed which means that both $G_hu_h$ and $\nabla u_h$ are not computable quantities.
-To overcome the difficulty, we propose to use $\Pi^0_{E}G_hu_h$ and $\nabla\Pi^0_{E} u_h$, which are computable.
-We define a local {\it a posteriori} error estimator on each triangular element $ \tau_{h,j} $ as
+To overcome this difficulty, we propose to use $\Pi^0_{E}G_hu_h$ and $\nabla\Pi^0_{E} u_h$, which are computable.
+We define a local {\it a posteriori} error estimator on each polygonal element E as

 and the corresponding global error estimator as

 To measure the performance of the {\it a posteriori} error estimator \eqref{equ:localind} or \eqref{equ:globalind}, we introduce the effective index